 How can I help as a Birth Doula?

-I support you during birth Physically, Emotionally, and work as your Advocate.
+I support you during birth Physically, Emotionally, Informationally, and work as your Advocate.
 I’m also on-call support for clients 24 hours a day, 7 days a week as you prepare for birth, and for a month after birth as you recover and adjust to life with a newborn.

 There are several ways to help ease the intensity of labor.
 I work to bring relief using massage, pressure points, counter pressure, rebozo, Spinning Babies techniques, hydrotherapy, position changes, and movement options to help facilitate progress and comfort.
 If you plan on using an epidural, several of these comfort measures are still incredibly beneficial, as well as some additional post-epidural comfort strategies.